 There’s a basket on the front of the bike for holding your essentials – like a reusable water bottle!

 Using the Gulf State Park’s biking program is a free activity you’ll love.
+Biking is great year-round, and it’s one of the things that helps to make Gulf Shores one of the best warm winter getaways in the US!

 Location: various throughout the park